matt200346/matt200346.github.io/index.md

     - I have created CRUD classes to act as an "in-betweens"

 ## My thoughts and experience related to my projects
-My favorite project was the OpenGl scene.
+My favorite project was the OpenGL scene.
 I learned a lot during the project and it was difficult and I had to lookup many things during it.
 The difficulty and process of looking up documentation and possible ways for me to solve a problem added to my enjoyment at the end of it.
 Even though there were times where I was frustrated or confused I continued to press on and look for solutions, breaking down my problem in smaller ones.

 ## Current Projects
 I enjoyed all of my projects and continue to work on improving.
 I am currently working on: